antlafarge/ALLoader/README.md

 _You can share feedback or discuss the project in the [discussion tab](https://github.com/antlafarge/ALLoader/discussions)._

 ## Todo
-- Add option to export full skeleton (including all child bones)
 - Check every types of objects are well exported (EditPoly, EditMesh...)
 - 3dsMax biped